MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 * runs the conformance tests for the different type of media files.
 * grabs metadata (used for policy checking).

-See [Software Architecture](SoftwareArchitecture.md) for more details.
+See [Checker Architecture](CheckerArchitecture.md) for more details.

 Interface :